Mariana Trench: Life

-The expedition conducted in 1960 claimed to have observed, with great surprise because of the high pressure, large creatures living at the bottom, such as a flatfish about 30 cm long, and shrimp.
+The bathyscaphe Trieste expedition conducted in 1960 claimed to have observed, with great surprise because of the high pressure, large creatures living at the bottom, such as a flatfish about 30 cm long, and shrimp.
 According to Piccard, "The bottom appeared light and clear, a waste of firm diatomaceous ooze".
 Many marine biologists are now skeptical of the supposed sighting of the flatfish, and it is suggested that the creature may instead have been a sea cucumber.
-During the second expedition, the uncrewed vehicle Kaikō collected mud samples from the seabed.
+During the second expedition in 1996, the uncrewed vehicle Kaikō collected mud samples from the seabed.
 Tiny organisms were found to be living in those samples.

 In July 2011, a research expedition deployed untethered landers, called drop cams, equipped with digital video cameras and lights to explore this deep-sea region.
-Among many other living organisms, some gigantic single-celled foraminiferans with a size of more than 4 in, belonging to the class of monothalamea, were observed.
+Among many other living organisms, some gigantic single-celled foraminiferans called xenophyophores with a size of more than 4 in, belonging to the class of monothalamea, were observed.
+Xenophyophores, the largest known cells, can withstand high levels of heavy metals.
+Using these drop cams, jellyfish and other organisms were observed.
 Monothalamea are noteworthy for their size, their extreme abundance on the seafloor, and their role as hosts for a variety of organisms.

 In December 2014, a new species of snailfish was discovered at a depth of 8145 m, breaking the previous record for the deepest living fish seen on video.

 During the 2014 expedition, several new species were filmed, including huge amphipods known as supergiants.
 Deep-sea gigantism is the process where species grow larger than their shallow-water relatives.

-In May 2017, an unidentified type of snailfish was filmed at a depth of 8178 m.
+In May 2017, the newly named Mariana snailfish from 2014 was filmed at a depth of 8178 meter.

+Three papers published in Cell in 2025 extensively describe life in the hadal zone, between 6,000 and 11, 000 meters.
+One of these studies identified more than 7000 new microbial species in the Mariana Trench, 89% of them new to science.

 Pollution

 In 2016, a research expedition looked at the chemical makeup of crustacean scavengers collected from the range of 7,841–10,250 m within the trench.
 Within these organisms, the researchers found extremely elevated concentrations of PCBs, a chemical toxin banned in the 1970s for its environmental harm, concentrated at all depths within the sediment of the trench.
 Further research has found that amphipods also ingest microplastics, with 100% of amphipods having at least one piece of synthetic material in their stomachs.

 In 2019, Victor Vescovo reported finding a plastic bag and candy wrappers at the bottom of the trench.
-That year, Scientific American also reported that carbon-14 from nuclear bomb testing has been found in the bodies of aquatic animals found in the trench.
+That year, Scientific American also reported that high levels of carbon-14 stemming from nuclear bomb testing has been found in the bodies of aquatic animals found in the trench.
+In 2024, a beer bottle was observed in the Western Pool.